 Can I cut asparagus back in the summer?

-In respect to this, can you pick asparagus all summer?
+Consequently, can you pick asparagus all summer?

 Asparagus is a perennial vegetable, which means that a well-established bed can produce fresh spears for twenty years or more.
 Usually considered an early season crop, asparagus isn't just for spring anymore.
 By following a few simple planting and growing tricks, you can harvest asparagus all summer long.

-Keeping this in view, does asparagus grow back after you cut it?
+Accordingly, does asparagus grow back after you cut it?

 After harvest, allow the ferns to grow; this replenishes the nutrients for next year's spear production.
 Always leave one or two spears.
 Cut back asparagus AFTER the foliage has died back and turned brown or yellow.
 This is usually in the fall after frost.